Seamartin Australian Vintage Fishing Reel Reference History, and Technical Information guide, reeLpedia ® 22/6/2009.

 Seamartin Model 4 Last version made -c. late 1960s to 1971.

-SEAMARTIN Model 4 is the last version Cliff Martin had manufactured.
-Sometime during 1971, Cliff Martin sold his patent rights to Wally Bambit, a local businessman from Traralgan, Victoria, Australia.
+SEAMARTIN Model 4 is the last version Cliff Martin manufactured.
+Sometime in 1971, Cliff Martin sold his patent rights to Wally Bambit, a local businessman from Traralgan, Victoria, Australia.

 Above 5 images depicting the Seamartin model 4.